Donald Trump Says He’s Looking ‘Very Strongly’ Into Pardoning Edward Snowden After Calling For His Execution

 — Donald J. Trump (@realDonaldTrump) October 30, 2013

 But the president seemed to change his tune while speaking with the Post during an interview at his club in Bedminster, New Jersey.
-He mentioned that people around him have appeared to be sympathetic to Snowden’s plight, which has prompted him to take another look at the situation.
+He mentioned that individuals around him have appeared to be sympathetic to Snowden’s plight, which has prompted him to take another look at the situation.

 Snowden left the United States for Russia after leaking National Security Agency information while working as an employee for the Central Intelligence Agency.